-Long before I used online dating to meet people, I met a boy the old-fashioned way, using pre-millennial methods.
+Long before I used online dating to meet people, I met a boy, my first love, the old-fashioned way, using pre-millennial methods.
 Like most other teens, I met him in high school.

 My first boyfriend showed up at my locker on Valentine’s Day and dropped a card, a heart-shaped box of chocolates, and a CD into my lap as I sat with my back against my locker door at the end of the school day.
 I felt like I was being showered with gifts.
 It was our first Valentine’s Day as a couple, and it was a brand-new relationship, barely a month old.
 This was all so new to me, and I was green to the feelings that were developing.

 The following year, he brought me flowers.
 It’s a secret hope of many teen girls to receive a bouquet of flowers as a symbol of a boy’s feelings for her.
 By this time in the relationship, I had learned more about what it meant to be in love.

 Within six months of receiving those flowers, we had broken up.

 I was devastated.
 And I showed it by wallowing, eating junk food, and watching a romance movie starring Julia Roberts with a friend.

 As we age, we start to forget those “first” feelings from our youth.
 Like how it felt to get flowers for the first time, our first love, our first heart break.
 We tend to think that teens are still so young that the feelings they experience likely won’t last.
 It is easy, as adults, to minimize the rush of feelings teens get from experiencing romance for the first time.